byt3bl33d3r/gcat/README.md

 ====
 A stealthy Python based backdoor that uses Gmail as a command and control server

-This project was inspired by the original [PoC code](https://bitbucket.org/Zaeyx/gcat) from Benjiman Donnelly
+This project was inspired by the original [PoC code](https://bitbucket.org/Zaeyx/gcat) from Benjamin Donnelly

 Setup
 =====